e2nIEE/pandapower/doc/elements/gen.rst

       2. straightLineYValues: The reactive power values are assumed to be a straight line between values.
 Also known as linear interpolation.
     - Linear interpolation is employed to determine qmin and qmax based on the given active power dispatch for the above two curve types.

-The function pandapower.control.util.q_capability_curve_table_diagnostic is available to perform sanity checks on the generator reactive power capability curve table.
+The function pandapower.control.util. q_capability_curve_characteristics_diagnostic is available to perform sanity checks on the generator reactive power capability curve table.
 Additionally, the function pandapower.control.util.auxiliary.create_q_capability_curve_characteristics_object can be utilized to automatically generate Characteristic objects and populate the net.q_capability_curve_characteristic table based on the data